Animal cruelty charges filed against Wilkes-Barre City Controller Darren Snyder

 At that time, Pelchar saw Snyder kick one of the dogs so hard that she "was able to hear the dogs (sic) jaw clasp closed from inside her work window."

-The video Pelchar provided police showed Snyder "violently" pull the leash of the small dog and lift the animal "completely off the ground by his neck."
-He also kicked the dog multiple times.
+The video Pelchar provided police allegedly shows Snyder "violently" pull the leash of the small dog and lift the animal "completely off the ground by his neck."
+He also is seen kicking the dog multiple times.
 "On the last kick he stomped on the rear of the dog where the back meets the tail and the dogs (sic) legs seemed to give out."

 The video showed similar treatment of the large dog Snyder had on a leash, but because of the animal's size he was unable to lift it off the ground.
 The dog was kicked and stomped on.